scrabill/MobileWebSpecialistND/README.md

 ---

-## Current State / Branch : Phase 2
+## Current State / Branch : Phase 3, Final

 Rubric requirements for this stage of the project include: